-When you log into Postmark you are placed in the servers page, which shows each server you have created.
-Each server you create has tabs for Statistics, Activity, Templates, Settings, and Credentials, which are unique for each server in your account.
+When you log into Postmark you are placed in the Servers page, which shows each server you have created.
+Each server you create has a default transactional message stream for outbound sending and an inbound message stream for processing inbound email.
+Each server has tabs for Message Streams, Templates, API Tokens, and Settings.
+Each message stream has tabs for Statistics, Activity, Setup Instructions, and Settings, which are unique for each message stream.

-Servers let you separate your outbound and inbound messages, templates, and credentials.
-You can create servers based on domains, environments, customers, or any other criteria that helps organize the activity of a given application or website.
+Servers let you separate your outbound and inbound message streams, templates, and credentials based on domains, environments, customers, or any other criteria that helps organize the activity of a given application or website.

-The main servers page will show you a list of all of your servers.
+The main servers page will show you a list of your servers.
 You can create as many servers as you need, there is no limit.
 You can also pin your most frequently accessed servers so they appear at the top of the list.
-Unused servers will be greyed out for easy identification of which servers you may want to delete or repurpose.
+Unused servers will be greyed out, for easy identification of which servers you may want to delete or repurpose.

-To view detailed statistics and metrics for a server, locate the server in the servers list or by using the search field.
-Click on the server to be taken to its statistics tab.
+To view detailed statistics and metrics for a server's message streams, locate the server in the servers list or by using the search field.
+Click on the bar graph icon and select the server's message stream (inbound or transactional) you are interested in to be taken to its overview page.

-The statistics tab is similar to Mandrill's dashboard and stats pages, though each server has its own statistics page rather than an overall account view option like Mandrill.
-Included in the statistics area are the server's sending volume, processed (inbound) volume, link tracking metrics (if enabled), open tracking metrics (if enabled), and bounce/spam complaint metrics.
-Postmark does not automatically provide a filter metrics based on the sending domain, so if you are used to that view you will want to separate your different domain's sending stats by using different servers for each domain you send from.
+The statistics tab is similar to Mandrill's dashboard and stats pages, though each message stream in a server has its own statistics page, rather than an overall account view like Mandrill.
+Included in the statistics area for the transactional message stream is the sending volume, link tracking metrics (if enabled), open tracking metrics (if enabled), and bounce/spam complaint metrics.
+The inbound message stream's statistics page includes metrics on the number of successfully processed emails and failures.

-To see your inbound and outbound activity in a server, click on the Activity tab.
-This area will show a detailed event view of that Server’s events, including sent, delivered, open events, spam complaints, bounces, etc...
+To see your inbound and outbound activity in a server, select the message stream you are interested in and click on the Activity tab.
+This area will show a detailed event view of the stream's events, including sent, delivered, open events, spam complaints, bounces, etc... for the transactional stream and inbound processing events for the inbound stream.
 Use the search bar to look for emails by subject or email address.

-To see details for a particular event, click on the event.
-Some events included are sent emails, bounces, spam complaints, clicked links, and opened emails.
+To see details for a particular event in a stream, click on the event.
+Some events included in the transactional stream are sent emails (Processed), bounces, spam complaints, clicked links, and opened emails.
 Events in Activity are color coded to help you tell what occurred at a glance: